CEbere15/2006-Election-Data/README.md

 ##### Election Data
 EDA for getting a better feel for the datasets:

-  1. How many different states and territories were represented in the House, Senate and Delegate elections
+  1. How many different states and territories were represented in the House, Senate and Delegate elections?
 ```sql
 Select Type, count(distinct State) from '2006_nominees'
 group by Type;